turingschool/front-end-curriculum/projects/overlook.md

 - Breakdown of dates and dollar amounts for room service
 - Total dollar amount spent on room service for a particular day
-- Total dollar amount spent on room service for a all days ever
+- Total dollar amount spent on room service for all days ever

 If there is no valid information for this customer,